junxian428/HTB_Certified_Junior_Cybersecurity_Associate/13. Footprinting/12. SNMP/README.md

 Once again, we would like to point out that the independent configuration of the SNMP service will bring us a great variety of different experiences that no tutorial can replace.
 Therefore, we highly recommend setting up a VM with SNMP, experimenting with it, and trying different configurations.
 SNMP can be a boon for an I.T. systems administrator as well as a curse for Security analysts and managers alike.

+Enumerate the SNMP service and obtain the email address of the admin.
+Submit it as the answer.

+devadmin@inlanefreight.htb

++ 1  What is the customized version of the SNMP server?

+InFreight SNMP v0.91

++ 1  Enumerate the custom script that is running on the system and submit its output as the answer.

+HTB{5nMp_fl4g_uidhfljnsldiuhbfsdij44738b2u763g}